FreeFem/FreeFem-modules/MODULE_TEMPLATE.md

 ## References

-[Links to references, prefer open-access]
+[Links to references, in open-access if possible]

 ## Authors

-[List of authors, optionaly with a link]
+[List of authors, optionnaly with a link to their webpage or email address]